The Small One: Home media

 This short is also featured on the DVD Walt Disney Animation Collection: Classic Short Films: Volume 7: Mickey's Christmas Carol released on September 29, 2009.

-It was also released on Region 2 on the DVD Walt Disney Presents Countdown to Christmas.
+It was also released on Region 2 on the 2002 UK DVD Walt Disney Presents Countdown to Christmas.

 The title was also made available for streaming and download in the digital format.
-It is also available on Disney+.
+It is also available on the Disney+ streaming service.